 Dilaudid, also known as hydromorphone, is a rapid-acting painkiller, with some formulations of the drug lasting up to several hours.
 Those who take Dilaudid could suffer from withdrawal symptoms after sudden cessation, which can start within hours of taking the last dose.

 The semi-synthetic opioid was synthesized in 1921 in Germany and later introduced into practice by 1926.
-Although there are over 200 publications that support the qualities Dilaudid, it is still viewed as a second-line drug when compared to morphine in treating acute and chronic pain.
+Although there are over 200 publications that support the qualities of Dilaudid, it is still viewed as a second-line drug when compared to morphine in treating acute and chronic pain.
 Oral morphine is still the first drug of choice to treat chronic cancer pain, according to the World Health Organization.

 Table of Contents

 It has been shown to improve pain control as well as reduce opioid-related toxicity.
 It has been used successfully as an alternative to morphine and is most often used in a medical setting.
 There are some rare occasions where doctors will prescribe the drug to be used orally outside of a hospital.
-While the positive qualities of what it can do have been mentioned, it’s important to discuss the addictive nature of the drug.
+While the positive qualities of what it can do have been mentioned, it’s essential to discuss the addictive nature of the drug.

 Opioids have swept through the nation, and in 2016, more than 40 percent of all overdoses in the United States involved a prescription opioid.
-64,000 people lost their lives in that year alone.
+Sixty-four thousand people lost their lives in that year alone.
 There were 214 million prescriptions for opioid pain medication, which translates to 66.5 prescriptions per 100 people.
 Also, more than 11 million people abused prescription opioids in 2016.
 These numbers have cost the economy billions of dollars and ruined many lives in the process.